pvcraven/arcade_book/source/chapters/08_classes/classes.rst

     class ClassB():
         x = 7

+    def main():
         # Create a class instance
         b = ClassB()

         # This prints 7
         print(b.x)

         # This also prints 7
         print(ClassB.x)

         # Set x to a new value using the class name
         ClassB.x = 8

         # This also prints 8
         print(b.x)

         # This prints 8
         print(ClassB.x)

         # Set x to a new value using the instance.
         # Wait!
 Actually, it doesn't set x to a new value!
         # It creates a brand new variable, x.
 This x
         # is an instance variable.
 The static variable is
         # also called x.
 But they are two different
         # variables.
 This is super-confusing and is bad
         # practice.
         b.x = 9

         # This prints 9
         print(b.x)

         # This prints 8.
 NOT 9!!!
         print(ClassB.x)

+    main()

 Allowing instance variables to hide static variable caused confusion for me for many years!